Hi! My name is Mike.

-I enjoy watching nature, and I find nature photography particularly fulfilling.
-I am out in the countryside day and night, rain and shine, but not all day and all night.
+Watching nature is fun!
+I find nature photography fulfilling.
+I am out in the countryside day and night, rain and shine, but not all day nor all night.
 I am Warden of Wilden Marsh Nature Reserve: a Site of Special Scientific Interest (SSSI).

-This blog is a photographic journey, along which I record the main and subtle changes seen during my interactions with the fauna and flora of Wilden Marsh and Hoo Wood throughout seasons and years.
-I also hope to convey my simple perceptions of nature, using three tools: my right eye, my camera, and my computer.
+This blog is a photographic and narrative journey through an urban wildlife setting.
+I record subtle changes seen during my interactions with the fauna and flora of Wilden Marsh and Hoo Wood throughout seasons and years.
+My intention is to convey simple perceptions of nature using three tools: my right eye, my camera and my computer.

-My aim is to post three images that catch my eye each day.
+I will try to post three images that catch my eye each day.
 The operative phrase is “catch my eye.”
-I am not expecting to turn leaves over, or look under stones, the photo opportunities must appear in front of me – well, that’s the plan.
-I will manipulate images as I see fit.
+I am not expecting to turn leaves over or look under stones; the photo opportunities must appear in front of me or my cameras – well, that’s the plan.
+I will manipulate images and videos as I see fit.

 I hope you enjoy my journey.